-Evaluations of Meeting Process
+Evaluations of the Meeting Process

 - It’s amazing how often people will complain about a meeting being a complete waste of time — but they only say so after the meeting.
-Get their feedback during the meeting when you can improve the meeting process right away.
+Get their feedback during the meeting so you can improve the meeting process right away.
 Evaluating a meeting only at the end of the meeting is usually too late to do anything about participants’ feedback.

 - In a round-table approach, quickly have each participant indicate how they think the meeting is going.